 Since death was an everyday part of this generation’s life, it makes sense that emblems of mortality made their way onto tombstones.

 When gravestones first began to be engraved, many of the common people were illiterate.
-Not only could they not read or write, the stonemasons who carved the gravestones couldn’t either.
+Not only could they not read or write, but the stonemasons who carved the gravestones couldn’t either.
 As a result, the engraved carvings were not meant as mere decorations but were symbols that the layman could understand.

 What did winged skull gravestone symbols mean and how did they evolve?
 Let’s start with the forerunners of this symbol . . . the skull and cross bones.